Room at the Top (novel): Synopsis

-Joe becomes frustrated by Susan's refusal to have sex with him and is discouraged by her parents' attempts to separate them.
-He reconciles with Alice and they resume their sexual relationship.
-Susan finds out about the relationship and breaks with Joe who is relieved that he can now concentrate his physical and emotional energies on Alice.
+Joe becomes frustrated by Susan's refusal to have sex with him, and he is discouraged by her parents' attempts to separate them.
+He reconciles with Alice, and they resume their sexual relationship.
+Susan finds out about the relationship and breaks with Joe, who is relieved that he can now concentrate his physical and emotional energies on Alice.

 Joe and Alice take a holiday in Dorset where they profess their love for each other and plan to marry after Alice arranges a divorce.
 A few days later, Joe's friend Charles tells him that marrying Alice would ruin his life because she doesn't have money of her own and the scandal of a divorce would destroy his career.
 He also says Alice is too accustomed to a rich lifestyle and would leave him.
 Charles helps Joe write a letter to Susan, reaffirming his love for her and promising to break with Alice.

 Susan is delighted by the letter and meets Joe at a secluded location near Warley.
 She demands that he immediately write to Alice breaking off their relationship.
 Joe refuses because Alice is recovering from major surgery and he wants to tell her in person after she leaves hospital.
-After an argument, Susan submits to Joe's violent sexual advances, telling him afterwards, "You won't need her anymore, will you?"
+After an argument, Susan submits to Joe's violent sexual advances, telling him afterwards "You won't need her anymore, will you?"

 Two months later, Joe still hasn't spoken with Alice.
 Susan's father invites Joe to lunch at his club and tells him that Susan is pregnant.
 He tells Joe that he can marry Susan with his consent on condition that he immediately break with Alice.
-He also offers Joe a job in his business with a salary of ₤1,000 a year.
+He also offers Joe a job in his business with a salary of £1,000 per year.

 Joe meets Alice at her friend's flat and tells her that he is engaged to Susan and that their relationship is over.
-After Joe leaves, Alice gets drunk and drives towards Sparrow Hill.
-She crashes into a wall at high speed and is killed.
+After Joe leaves, Alice gets drunk and drives toward Sparrow Hill.
+She crashes into a wall at high speed, and she is killed.
 Joe hears of her death the following day and takes a bus to a nearby town where he gets drunk and has sex with a woman he meets in a pub.
-He collapses in the street and is eventually found by two friends from the dramatic society who have been looking for him.
+He collapses in the street, and he eventually is found by two friends from the dramatic society who have been looking for him.
 He tells them that he killed Alice, and they assure him that no one blames him for her death.
 He replies that that is the trouble.

-Film and television adaptations
+Dramatic adaptations

 A British film adaptation of the same name was made in 1958, directed by Jack Clayton and starring Laurence Harvey as Joe Lampton, Simone Signoret as Alice, and Heather Sears as Susan.
 In 2012, the BBC screened a two-part TV adaptation.